 Despite being a small country, Lebanon is a diverse country that has often been the centre of many Middle Eastern conflicts.
 This is partly because of the fractured society and politics that exist in the country, but also because it straddles Israel and Syria.
 The country is primarily made up of Shia and Sunni Muslims, Christians and Druze religions who have often not coexisted peacefully.
 After a disastrous and long civil war, there have been some significant economic and political progress for the country.

 The capital city Beirut has long been called the Paris of the Middle East and is a fairly cosmopolitan city that is becoming more and more popular with expatriates.
-It is often viewed as a chaotic, but also cosmopolitan city with exiting nightlife, music and excellent food.
+It is often viewed as a chaotic, but also a cosmopolitan city with exciting nightlife, music and excellent food.